Marvelous Montepulciano in Tuscany

 Getting to Montepulciano

-The most convenient way to reach the town is by car as there is a railway station just outside the town, but it’s on a minor line.
+The most convenient way to reach the town is by car as there is a railway station just outside the city, but it’s on a minor line.

-If you want to get here by train, you’re better off coming via Chiusi, about 30 minutes away.
+If you want to get here by train, you must come via Chiusi, which is about 30 minutes away.

 Buses are another option, and you can travel from many of the major cities in Tuscany.

-From Siena, for example, there are frequent bus services.
-If you’re arriving in Italy from abroad, the town is located pretty much halfway between Rome and Pisa, both of which have international airports.
+If you’re arriving in Italy from abroad, the town is located halfway between Rome and Pisa, both of which have international airports.